Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 - Serial.print((-7) || (2 < 1)); will print 1

 **SemiPro Tip** - watch out for complicated expressions that do the operations in an order you didn't expect!
-- I tend to use too many parenthesis **()** in my expressions to force the compiler to do it the way I want.
+- I tend to use too many parenthesis **()** in my expressions in order to force the compiler to do it the way I want.
 - That way I don't need to memorize the tables of the order of operations - know as **precedence**.
 - Some people don't like this style - they think everyone should memorize the precedence tables and that expressions should have as few parenthesis as possible.
 - Neither way is "right", it is a matter of style and preference.